Wardrobe Rehab Step 1: Culling

 What to do with the other piles you made?

-Clothes to sell – for items that are of high quality and good condition, sell them on ebay, to your friends through facebook, take them to a clothes swap or sell them at a market or car boot sale.
+Clothes to sell – for items that are of high quality and good condition, sell them on ebay, to your friends through facebook, take them to a clothes swap or sell them at a market.

 Clothes to give away – for things that are a bit worn out and not worth investing your time in selling – bag them up and take them down to your local thrift shop or give to a friend/sibling.
 Try not to throw anything away in the bin because clothes can so easily be reused and not end up in land fill.